 An example of a list of medications to bring and not to bring to drug take-back days is provided below.
 This list can be modified after discussing with law enforcement what medications they are able to accept and dispose of.

 What to Bring:

 - Prescription medications

 - Over-the-counter medications

-- Vitamins
+- $\circ$ Vitamins

-- Patches
+- o Patches

-- Creams/ointments
+- o Creams/ointments

 - o Vials

-- Inhalers
+- o Inhalers

-- Pet medications
+- o Pet medications

 What Not to Bring: